mattvenn/zero-to-asic-www/content/post/3D_sky_inverter.md

 The P diffusion is larger because the positive charge carriers are slower than the negative charge carriers.

+Around the P diffusion you can see a slight depression in the substrate.
+This normally invisible "well" of N diffusion surrounds the P diffusion and insulates it from the substrate.

 ![diffusion](/3Dcell/diffusion.jpg)

 ## Poly silicon gate and A input